Constrained Nonnegative Matrix Factorization for Blind Hyperspectral Unmixing incorporating Endmember Independence

-Inspired by the interpretable parts-based representations and simplicity of imposing auxiliary constraints of the conventional NMF framework, and motivated by our previous work \cite{8899045,9033972,8747025,jsi.2019.a11,jnsf, 9063280, 9063263}, this study proposes a novel constraint to the conventional NMF framework named Average Kurtosis Constraint.
-Incorporating this constraint along with an abundance smoothing mechanism, we present a novel blind HU algorithm named Kurtosis-based Smooth Nonnegative Matrix Factorization (KbSNMF) along with its two variants KbSNMF-fnorm and KbSNMF-div.
+Inspired by the interpretable parts-based representations and simplicity of imposing auxiliary regularizes of the conventional NMF framework, and motivated by our previous work \cite{8899045,9033972,8747025,jsi.2019.a11,jnsf, 9063280, 9063263}, this study proposes a novel regularizer to the conventional NMF framework named Average Kurtosis regularizer.
+Incorporating this regularizer along with an abundance smoothing mechanism, we present a novel blind HU algorithm named Kurtosis-based Smooth Nonnegative Matrix Factorization (KbSNMF) along with its two variants KbSNMF-fnorm and KbSNMF-div.
 The motivation of the proposed work is to promote the independence of endmembers while extracting them in accordance with the parts-based representations of the conventional NMF framework, thereby attempting to extract the most realistic endmember spectra from a given HSI.
-The contributions of this paper are summarized as follows: \begin{enumerate} \item Introduction of a novel constraint for HU, based on kurtosis, which promotes the independence of endmembers of an HSI. \item Computation of the gradient of the aforesaid constraint w.r.t. the factors of the conventional NMF framework, and the establishment of a blind HU algorithm named KbSNMF, which effectively promotes the independence of endmembers while maintaining the smoothness of abundance maps.
+The contributions of this paper are summarized as follows: \begin{enumerate} \item Introduction of a novel regularizer for HU, based on kurtosis, which promotes the independence of endmembers of an HSI. \item Computation of the gradient of the aforesaid regularizer w.r.t. the factors of the conventional NMF framework, and the establishment of a blind HU algorithm named KbSNMF, which effectively promotes the independence of endmembers while maintaining the smoothness of abundance maps.